SltnBM/pdf-password-bruteforcer/README.md

 [+] Password found: secret
 ```

+## Disclaimer
+This tool is for educational and authorized testing purposes only.
+Do not use it on files you do not own or have permission to test.

 ## Contributing
 Feel free to open issues or submit pull requests for improvements or bug fixes.